-Want to use Excel to reference cell in another sheet based on cell value?
+Want to use Excel to reference cells in another sheet based on a cell value?

 In this tutorial, I will explain the whole process step by step.
 I will show basically two ways of doing so.